MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 We regularly push all commits from master branch into the live branch and then you'll be able to see your contribution live at https://docs.microsoft.com/dotnet/.
 We typically publish daily during the work week.

 ## Contribute to samples

-The [dotnet/samples](https://github.com/dotnet/samples) repo contains all the sample code that's part of any topic under the .NET documentation.
-There are several different projects that are organized in subfolders.
-These subfolders are organized similarly to the organization of the docs for .NET.

 We make the following distinction for code that supports our content: